Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 ### 21.4 Printer Spooling

 The programs that we develop in this chapter form the basis of a simple printer spooler.
 A simple user command sends a file to the printer spooler; the spooler saves it to disk, queues the request, and ultimately sends the file to the printer.

+### 21.5 Source Code

+The source code for this chapter comprises five files, not including **some of the common library routines we’ve used in earlier chapters**:

+- ipp.h  Header file containing IPP definitions print.h Header containing common constants, data structure      definitions, and utility routine declarations
+- util.c Utility routines used by the two programs
+- print.c The C source file for the command used to print a file
+- printd.c The C source file for the printer spooling daemon

+We will study each file in the order listed.